What is a torte anyway?

 - 2 teaspoons vanilla

-- ~3 tablespoons milk
+- 3 tablespoons milk up to 6 tablespoons

-For decorating the cake
+For Decorating the Cake

-- Additional ground nuts or chopped nuts to decorate sides of cake
+- Additional ground nuts or chopped nuts to decorate sides of cake or candied hazelnuts (see NOTE) to top torte

 Instructions